 The Genealogy & Education Center is the research library of the Museum of Danish America and has one of the largest collections of materials on Danish immigrants in the United States, including many rare and unique items.
 In addition to supporting museum exhibitions and collections, the Center is open to the public for research.
 Since 1996, the Center has assisted many individuals in finding links to their Danish immigrant past and has located lost relatives for both Danish and American genealogists.

 Family History Resources

-A significant collection of family history resources and background materials relating to Danish immigrants, settlements and institutions may be found at the Genealogy Center.
+A significant collection of family history resources and background materials relating to Danish immigrants, settlements, and institutions may be found at the Genealogy & Education Center.

-Donations of materials relating to Danish and Danish-American genealogy are always welcome, but we recommend that you contact the manager first to see if your material is appropriate for the Genealogy Center collection.
+Donations of materials relating to Danish and Danish-American genealogy are always welcome, but we recommend that you contact the Center first to see if your material is appropriate for the Genealogy & Education Center collection.

 The Center is located on Main Street in Elk Horn, Iowa, about one-half mile from the Museum of Danish America grounds.
 Staff and volunteers are available to assist both novice genealogists as well as experienced family historians who need help with Danish research.
 Advance appointments for research assistance are preferred, but walk-in patrons are also welcome.